 Implementing Celery for Async Polling in DSR Pipelines

-Celery 4+ uses lowercase configuration keys.
-The uppercase variants (CELERY_TASK_QUEUES, etc.) are the pre-4.0 style; Celery still reads an all-uppercase config for backward compatibility, but mixing old and new key styles in the same config raises ImproperlyConfigured:
+Celery 5 uses lowercase configuration keys.
+The uppercase pre-4.0 variants are still read for backward compatibility, but mixing the two styles in one config raises ImproperlyConfigured, so keep everything lowercase.

 dsr_exchange = Exchange("dsr_exchange", type="topic")